srossross/template/README.md

 Why did I create this?:

- * I am extremely happy with [Helm](https://docs.helm.sh) templating mechanizm.
+ * I am extremely happy with [Helm](https://docs.helm.sh) templating mechanism.
 But helm does not do simple templates.
  * Can accept values from the environment e.g. `{{ .Env.ENV_VAR }}`
  * Can accept values from a json or yaml file
  * Can override values on the command line.
  * Single easy to install executable.
-Great for docker containers or ci builds.
+Great for docker containers or CI builds.
  * Powerful [sprig](https://godoc.org/github.com/Masterminds/sprig) template function library

 # Similar Templating tools